-Sandra Cointreau grew up in rural villages of Connecticut.
+Sandra Cointreau grew up in a rural village of Connecticut.
 Even though she has worked in over 60 developing countries as a civil engineer, she has always returned to the western Connecticut farming communities of her childhood and her ancestors and to the splendid spiritual forests where once the native peoples roamed.
 The daughter of many generations of Connecticut farmers, she has a deep love of the land, a connection to its animals, and a devotion to Mother Earth.
+She lives on a small village farm with horses, her breeding group of standard poodles, and bees.

 So often her work has taken her to slums and damaged lands where the hazards and horrors were painful to witness.
-Her time with painting, and her regular spiritual practices, have brought her renewal and enabled her to re-enter these scenes over and over in trying to find creative solutions.
+Her time with painting, and her regular spiritual practices, have brought her renewal.
+She commonly draws or paints daily when working in developing countries.
 Like most artists, she has trained to step back and see the big picture.
 The synergy of art and engineering has led her to specialize in developing regional strategic plans and national policies.

 Art has been the balance to the harsh realities of her field work, allowing her to face the painful insult to Mother Earth, its peoples and its animals, over and over again, in so many places, and come to her room at the end of the day to heal by painting a vase of flowers or some fresh fruit.